pulumi/docs/content/docs/reference/pkg/gcp/dns/managedzone.md

         <span class="property-indicator"></span>
         <span class="property-type"><a href="#managedzonepeeringconfig">Managed<wbr>Zone<wbr>Peering<wbr>Config<wbr>Args</a></span>
     </dt>
-    <dd>{{% md %}}The presence of this field indicates that DNS Peering is enabled for this zone.
-The value of this field contains the
+    <dd>{{% md %}}The presence of this field indicates that DNS Peering is enabled for this
-network to peer with.
+zone.
+The value of this field contains the network to peer with.
+Structure is documented below.
 {{% /md %}}</dd>

     <dt class="property-optional"